 - tell your doctor and pharmacist if you are allergic to melphalan, any other medications, or any of the ingredients in melphalan injection.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: carmustine (BICNU, BCNU), cisplatin (Platinol AQ), cyclosporine (Sandimmune, Gengraf, Neoral), or interferon alfa (Intron A, Infergen, Alferon N).
+Be sure to mention any of the following: carmustine (BICNU), cisplatin, or cyclosporine (Sandimmune, Gengraf, Neoral).

 - tell your doctor if you have taken melphalan before, but your cancer did not respond to the medication.
-Your doctor will probably not want you to receive melphalan injection.
+Your doctor may not want you to receive melphalan injection.

-- tell your doctor if you have received radiation therapy or other chemotherapy recently or if you have or have ever had kidney disease.
+- tell your doctor if you have received radiation therapy or other chemotherapy recently or if you have or have ever had liver or kidney disease.